Water Line Inventory

 No. There will never be any service disconnections as a result of this program.

-Once the service line replacement plan is finalized and submitted, the specifics on how and when pipes will be replaced will be shared with customers.
+Once the service line replacement plan is finalized and submitted to TCEQ for approval, the specifics on how and when pipes will be replaced will be shared with customers.
 The details are not confirmed at this time.

 There are steps you can take right away to reduce the possibility of lead in your water, but if you have lead water lines, the best solution is to have them replaced.